platformsh/platformsh-docs/src/administration/integrations/tideways.md

 # Tideways

 Platform.sh supports [Tideways APM](https://tideways.com/) for PHP.
 This functionality is only available on PHP 7.0 and later.
-The Upstream now maintains two versions for tideways (and therefore both plugins are available on Platform.sh):
+The upstream now maintains two versions for Tideways, and both plugins are available on Platform.sh:
-* [tideways_xhprof](https://github.com/tideways/php-xhprof-extension): Which is the Opensource version therefore no licensing required (On the downside, less integration service available).
-You can use it in combination with [xhprof UI](https://github.com/phacility/xhprof)
+* [tideways_xhprof](https://github.com/tideways/php-xhprof-extension): The open source version, therefore no licensing is required (On the downside, less integration services are available).
+You can use it in combination with [xhprof UI](https://github.com/phacility/xhprof).
-* [tideways](https://tideways.com): Which is the bundle proprietary full version of the product and plugins, which the rest of the guide is mostly aimed to cover that.
+* [tideways](https://tideways.com): The bundle proprietary full version of the product and plugins, which the rest of the guide is mostly aimed to cover.

 ## Get Started